AnsKM/youtube-chat-extension/docs/deployment/CHROME_STORE_LISTING.md

 LOCAL STORAGE ONLY
 - Conversations are stored locally in your browser
-- Your Gemini API key is encrypted and stored locally
+- Your API keys (Gemini/OpenRouter) are encrypted and stored locally
 - All data can be deleted at any time

 PERMISSIONS USED